History

 My focus

 I enjoy doing a wide variety of activities with my silkens, and I breed dogs that I would like to own.
 This means dogs with lure drive and who enjoy being active.
-My adults have enjoyed agility, lure coursing, nosework, trick training, and rally obedience, and I aim to produce at least some sports prospects with each litter.
+My adults have enjoyed agility, lure coursing, racing, nosework, trick training, and rally obedience, and I aim to produce at least some sports prospects with each litter.

 I believe silkens are more successful in these activities when they are healthy and accurate representatives of the breed standard, so conformation and health feature heavily in my breeding decisions.
 My goal is to breed functional silkens that are happy, healthy, and beautiful.